jundalisay/superb/content/en/social/economics/principles/effort-theory-of-value.md

 Marx uses the same measure in Das Kapital and ends up with the strange concepts like 'labour power' and 'labour time', which are measures of **physical** labour.
 These then lead to the oppressive rationing system in Communist countries.

 You can exactly ration gasoline and electricity to your cars and iPhones, but it would be absurd to do that to humans.
-You could ration $1,000 to a software developer to build a furniture, and $1,000 to a carpenter to build an app.
-Their actual outputs would be inferior.
+You could ration $1,000 to a software developer to build a wooden cabinet, and $1,000 to a carpenter to build an app.
+But their actual outputs would be inferior.

 People confuse Smith's labour theory with that of Marx simply because both use the word 'labour'.
 To separate those two ideas, we have to look into how differently Smith sees human labour.

 <br>

-## A deeper look into Smith's theory
+## A Deeper Look Into Smith's Theory

 Fortunately, Smith explains his theory in just one chapter -- [Chapter 5 of The Wealth of Nations](/research/smith/wealth-of-nations/book-1/chapter-5a).
 It is clear that 'labour' to Smith is rooted in psychology instead of physics when he equates it to toil and trouble: